 “Communicate what is happening.
 Employees need to know, and they should hear it from the most senior leader,” Littlefield told Business News Daily.
 “News is going to get out, so it’s better for leadership to consult with HR, the board, legal and/or PR as early in the process as possible to create a strong public statement.”

-Littlefield advised addressing three key areas in your statement:
+Littlefield recommends addressing three key areas in your statement: